 CBO: What changes to drone regulations will have the most profound effect on the construction industry?

-TR: The biggest different for construction companies is the removal of the organizational burden.
+TR: The biggest difference for construction companies is the removal of the organizational burden.
 In the past, the Section 333 exemption process limited how companies could use drones, and it was an added burden for SMBs that don’t necessarily have the time to put the application together.
 Now, it’s much easier for them to take advantage of drone use.
 With the new regulations, businesses are basically just certifying operators as individuals, without all of the processes related to the organization.
 In addition, Operators no longer have to have a pilot’s license, but simply must demonstrate the specific aeronautical knowledge related to drones, which also makes it less burdensome for businesses to get into UAV use.

 DM: The operators using drones in construction currently were generally already pilots.
 That limited what companies could do.
 Now, it makes more financial sense for a construction company to get into drone use.